 With Public Cloud injector families, you can either:

-There are several ways to add existing VMs to serve as injectors in Eggplant Performance Studio:
+There are several ways to create new VMs to serve as injectors in Eggplant Performance Studio:

-- In the Create an Injector Family wizard, select the Find and add existing virtual machines from the cloud checkbox.
+- In the Create an Injector Family wizard, select the Create and add new injector virtual machines checkbox.

-- In the workspace tree, right-click the injector family you want to add injectors to and select Find/Add Existing Cloud Virtual Machine(s).
+- In the workspace tree, right-click the injector family you want to add injectors to and select Create Cloud Injector(s).

-- With an injector family selected in the workspace tree, click the Find/Add Existing Cloud Virtual Machine(s) button in the injector section of the Eggplant Performance Studio window.
+- With an injector family selected in the workspace tree, click the Create Cloud Injector(s) button in the injector section of the Studio window.

-All of these methods open the Find/Add Existing Cloud Virtual Machine(s) dialog box.
+All of these methods open the Create cloud injectors dialog box.

-When you've selected the VMs you want to add, click OK.
-The newly added VMs show up in the injector list at the bottom of the Eggplant Performance Studio window.
+Click Generate Virtual Machines when you are ready to proceed.
+The newly created VMs show up in the injector list at the bottom of the Studio window.

-You can start, stop, and reboot your VMs directly through Eggplant Performance Studio, and you can access your full range of management options through your cloud provider management console.
+This process creates new, running instances in your cloud virtual environment.
+You can start, stop, and reboot your VMs directly through Studio, and you can access your full range of management options through your cloud provider management console.

-For more information about managing Public Cloud VMs with Eggplant Performance Studio, see Managing Public Cloud Injectors.
+For more information about managing cloud VMs with Studio, see Managing Cloud Injectors.